jeromemacias/mocha-node-webdriver/README.md

 * The file `test/for_all_tests.js` contains code that puts the `driver` variable into the global name space, as well as mocha `before()` and `after()` calls that initialize and close the browser and WebDriver sessions.
+It also includes start of local server.
 This file must be included in the file list given to mocha, and cannot be named by the `--require` option or `required` from within the test files.
 * The remote tests don't perform a search on www.google.com like many other Selenuim WebDriver examples do.
 It turns out that it's actually difficult for Chrome to navigate *off* a Google results